ZJUZZH/Deformation-Capture-By-IMU-Sensor-Network/README.md

 # 3D Deformation Capture via A Configurable Self-Sensing IMU Sensor Network

 Motion capture technologies are crucial for reconstructing human movements and have applications across various domains.
-This project introduces a novel approach to motion capture, leveraging a configurable self-sensing IMU sensor network to effectively bridge the gap between traditional vision-based and IMU-based methods.
+This project introduces a novel approach to fine-grained motion capture (i.e., deformation capture), leveraging a configurable self-sensing IMU sensor network to effectively bridge the gap between traditional vision-based and IMU-based methods.

 ## Introduction